MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 For more information about defining Ansible credentials, see [Providing Credentials to Azure Modules](https://docs.ansible.com/ansible/guide_azure.html#providing-credentials-to-azure-modules).

-1. Once you have successfully connected to the host virtual machine, create and open a file named `credentials`:
+1. Once you've successfully connected to the host virtual machine, create and open a file named `credentials`:

     ```bash
     mkdir ~/.azure